simo-an/reskit/packages/room/README.md

 ## Others

-Welcome to create PR and make rekKit better!
+Welcome to create PR and make reskit better!